uwfmt/fsel/README.md

-# fargs — a utility for managing file selections in a shell
+# fsel — a utility for managing file selections in a shell

 A CLI utility to manage file selections for batch operations in Linux environments.
 Store, retrieve, and manipulate file lists between different